- Learn more about your career with us

 - Fetal Surveillance Education Program

 This program is an introduction to rural health and provides a six-month rotation at Barwon Health and a six-month rotation at Great Ocean Road Health.
-Participants will be able to provide a preference at the time of recruitment for which campus they would prefer to be located at.
-There may be accommodation available at the Apollo Bay campus.
+Participants will be able to provide a preference at the time of recruitment for which campus they would prefer to be located at; Lorne or Apollo Bay.
+Applicants need to be prepared to work at either site.
+There is one position per six-month rotation at Lorne and two positions per rotation at Apollo Bay.
+Accommodation is available at the Apollo Bay campus in a two-bedroom house.
+Accommodation is $30 per night or $210 per week.

 STEP 1: ARE YOU ELIGIBLE TO APPLY?

-To apply for a position in any of our graduate programs at Barwon Health you must be eligible to register for the PMCV Allocation and Placement Service.
-Visit the Postgraduate Medical Council of Victoria’s (PMCV) website http://allocations.pmcv.com.au to ensure you meet the eligibility criteria.
+To apply for a position in any of our Graduate Programs at Barwon Health you must be eligible to register for the PMCV Allocation and Placement Service.
+Visit the Postgraduate Medical Council of Victoria’s (PMCV) website to ensure you meet the eligibility criteria.

-If you are eligible, you will need to register with PMCV and apply directly to Barwon Health via https://barwon.mercury.com.au/ You will not be considered for positions at Barwon Health if you have not registered with the PMCV Allocation and Placement Service.
-Please read all information on the PMCV website carefully.
+If you are eligible, you will need to register with PMCV and apply directly to Barwon Health.
+We will not be able to progress your application at Barwon Health if you have not completed both the PMCV registration and the Barwon Health online application as you will be ineligible for positions without both components complete.

 STEP 2: HOW DO I APPLY?

-- Register your details on the BH careers website https://barwon.mercury.com.au
+- Register your details on the Barwon Health careers website

 - Complete your personal details